byui-cit/learning-modules/modules/js/organizing-modules/ponder1.md

 ## Activity 2

 We need to fix the rest of our app.
 When the page loads we should see the course name, and the list of all sections that are part of the course.
-Because those are not part of the `aCourse` object, and we did not export them, they are not visible outside of the `Course.js` module.
-There are two ways we could fix this.
+Because those are not part of the `aCourse` object, and we did not export them, they are not visible outside of the `Course.mjs` module.
+There are three ways we could fix this.

+1. We could export the additional functions to make them available outside the module.
-1. We could add the functions to our object.
+2. We could add the functions to our object.
 This would make them visible.
-2. We could add another method to the object to run them both as needed.
+3. We could add another method to the object to run them both as needed.

+The first option is a little dangerous.
+If we export them and make them publicly available then we lose control over how and when they are used.
+This can often lead to things breaking.
+So I would recommend avoiding this option in most cases.

-Which way we go becomes somewhat of a philisophical debate.
+For the other two options, which way we go becomes somewhat of a philisophical debate.
 Should those functions belong to the course?

 The original activity had you leave them out of the Object because they felt different than the other things we were doing.
 The other methods we added to the object were responsible for changing parts of the Object. `setCourseInfo` and `renderSections` were not changing anything, but just displaying the information in the Object.
 That felt different enough that the functions were placed outside.